 More likely, is that the room will be cleaned around our bags and they will sit there ready for our return.
 A couple of years ago, there would have been a real possibility of the room being needed.
 Nowadays, not so much.
 Tourists mostly stopped coming to Granada with last year’s troubles.
 The numbers have climbed back up a bit but nowhere previous numbers.
 It’s a shame.
 Most of the troubles occurred in Managua, Masaya and a bit in Matagalpa with very little in Granada.
-Now the whole country is as safe as its even been but they live in the shadow of sensationalistic reporting in the North American and European press.
+Now the whole country is as safe as its ever been but they live in the shadow of sensationalistic reporting in the North American and European press.
 This hotel was often full in past years.
 This year there have been three tour groups of three or four days each filling the venue.
 Between them we usually have the place to ourselves with a couple of days a week when there might be one or two other rooms rented.
 Sad.

 While watching all the kids heading to school I commented on how peaceful it was and what a contrast that must be to last year.
 Nope.
 No change.
 It was always peaceful in this part of town.
 There was a demonstration at the mayor’s office and a fire there with some looting of computers and blenders by thieves, but nothing here about four blocks away.

 A little before ten we head down to the end of the street to near where it turns the corner to the malecon (waterfront promenade).
 We join the line forming for the eleven o’clock bus to San Carlos.
 When the bus shows up at ten-fifteen we board while about half the people ahead of us deal with getting their stuff loaded on the roof of the bus.
-Those of with more minimalist luggage throw it in the overhead luggage above the seats.
+Those of us with more minimalist luggage throw it in the overhead luggage above the seats.
 I hang the backpack straps down between the shelf and the window.
 It gives something to hang onto when rocking along and will alert me if anyone tries to leave the bus with our backpacks.

 The bus has no seat belts.
 We opt out of the very front seat because of that and the second row because of the wheel well and choose the third row.
 Tight on knees but we’ll survive.
 I started to sit on the righthand side, but Juanita points out that will be the sunny side for most of the trip.
+Left side it is.
 I still haven’t figured out why she agreed to marry me but it certainly has made my last 44 ½ year a lot better.